Apple CEO's handling of trade war has helped buoy shares, investors say

 "We're not huge advocates of them spending huge amounts of cash reserves on content generation," said John Ham of New England Investment & Retirement Group Inc, which holds Apple shares.
 "But as long as they don't get carried away and start making outsized, egregious deals, then we would support them dabbling in this area."

-(Reporting by Stephen Nellis in San Francisco; Editing by Greg Mitchell and Leslie Adler)
+(Reporting by Stephen Nellis in San Francisco; Editing by Greg Mitchell, Leslie Adler and Richard Chang)

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))